 How Low (Impact) Can We Go?

 Each year the GABF makes every attempt to lessen its impact through innovative sustainability programs.
-2013 marked the sixth year of sustainability initiatives.
+2014 marked the seventh year of sustainability initiatives.
 We continue to realize strategies that lower the environmental impact though waste reduction, resource recovery, energy use and education.
 Partnerships with ZeroHero, Freeman Exhibit Services, Colorado Convention Center, Centerplate Catering, Governor’s Energy Office and the Colorado Carbon Fund help us realize our yearly goals.

 Program components include: